olek-hl/cassandra-to-json-parser/README.md

 ```

-3. Fill some data to db if it's empty
+3. If you need some data, just run `npm run seed`

 4. `npm run start`